 13. Commissioning Process

-Curators and Trustees each prepare a list of potential sitters for further discussion at one of the quarterly Trustee meetings.
+Trustees’ Commission: Curators and Trustees each prepare a list of potential sitters for further discussion at one of the quarterly Acquisitions Group and Trustee meetings.
 The selection takes into account under-represented areas of the Collection.
 Once the commission is agreed the Director writes to the potential sitter.
 The Gallery will then select a shortlist of artists which are discussed with the sitter.

 Once the artist is agreed a preliminary meeting is arranged with the sitter and artist usually at the Gallery.
-At this stage the issue of rights are discussed with the artist and a draft agreement shown to them.
-On completion of the portrait it is viewed by the Director and Contemporary Curator and then taken to a Curatorial Meeting for approval before being taken forward to the Trustees.
-Once approved by the Trustees a final agreement assigning all rights to the Gallery, aside from moral rights, will be signed by the artist.
+At this stage the issue of rights are discussed with the artist and a draft Memo of Commission shown to them, assigning all rights to the Gallery, aside from moral rights.
+The Memo of Commission must be signed by the artist and NPG Director before the work commences and the first payment is made Regular updates are provided to the Curatorial Committee and the Trustees throughout this process.
+On completion of the portrait it is viewed by the Chief Curator and Contemporary Curator and then taken to a Curatorial Meeting for approval before being taken forward to the Trustees.
+Once approved by the Trustees final payment will be made to the artist and the work will be accessioned to the Collection.

-Commissions proceed as staff time and resources allow; they are generally funded from the Gallery’s acquisitions budget or external funding bodies.
-A £5000 commission, funded by BP, is awarded to the first prize winner of the annual BP Award.
+Commissions proceed as staff time and resources allow; they are generally funded through external funding bodies.
+A £7,000 commission is awarded to the first prize winner of the annual portrait prize exhibition.

 14. Human Remains

-Should human remains form any component of an artwork for potential acquisition, the Gallery will follow the DCMS guidelines, ‘Guidance for the care of human remains in museums’, issued in 2005.
-Should these remains prove to be less than 100 years old, the Gallery will obtain the necessary license under the Human Tissue Act, 2004, and any subordinate legislation from time to time in force.
+Should relevant material under the Human Tissue Act 2004 form any component of an artwork for potential acquisition, the Gallery will follow the DCMS guidelines, ‘Guidance for the care of human remains in museums’, issued in 2005, and the HTA Code of Practice D: Public Display, revised in July 2021.
+Should this relevant materialese be less than 100 years old and been obtained after the Human Tissue Act came into force on 1 September 2006, the Gallery will obtain consent for the storage and display of such material.
+Should the relevant material come from the body of a person who has died after the Human Tissue Act came into force on 1 September 2006 and less than 100 years have elapsed since their death, the Gallery will obtain a license under the Human Tissue Act, 2004 as necessary, and any subordinate legislation from time to time in force.

 15. Biological and geological material